-* Note: Where you read "team" please be aware that parents/guardians are integral members and are intended as included where "team" is used.
+Note: Where you read "team" please be aware that parents/guardians are integral members and are intended as included where "team" is included.

-- IEP Meeting/Conference: When families either move to Maryland, choosing to come to MSD, or a student transfers from one Maryland school to MSD, we have a "new student" to MSD.
-For students new to MSD, with or without an IEP.
-It is important to have your input and attendance to ensure that all documents have transferred from your sending school, or to plan for any assessments necessary to begin programming for your child.
-In many situations, your child can begin attending school the next day.
+New Student IEP Meeting/Conference: When families either move to Maryland, choosing to come to MSD, or a student transfers from one Maryland school to MSD, we have a "new student" to MSD.
+For students new to MSD, with or without an IEP, it is important to ensure that all documents have transferred from your sending school, or to plan for any assessments necessary to begin programming for your child.
+Typically, your child can begin attending school the next day.

-- 60/90 Day Review IEP: following your child's intake IEP meeting (and sometimes following the Initial IEP meeting) to review baseline scores and data, goals and objectives, related to your child's new school and classroom environment, to develop the most appropriate programming at MSD.
+60/90 Day Review IEP: This meeting follows your child's intake IEP meeting (and sometimes following the Initial IEP meeting) to review baseline scores and data, goals and objectives, related to your child's new school and classroom environment, to develop the most appropriate programming at MSD.

-- Annual Review IEP: yearly review of your child's IEP to determine their levels of progress and review of any new goals and objectives for the upcoming year.
+Annual Review IEP: This is a yearly review of your child's IEP to determine their levels of progress and review of any new goals and objectives for the upcoming year.
 A new IEP is developed at this meeting.

-- Re-evaluation Planning IEP: all students with an IEP must be re-evaluated at least every three years (or sooner to determine their continuing eligibility for Special Education programming by federal law).
+Re-evaluation Planning IEP: All students, with an IEP must be re-evaluated at least every three years (or sooner) to determine their continuing eligibility for Special Education by federal law.

-Your attendance is important to the team in assisting the review of your child's progress over time, and whether any new assessments, and which assessments, are necessary for programming.
-Re-evaluation is required every three years but additional testing may not be necessary.
+Your attendance is important to the team in assisting the review of your child's progress over time, and whether any new assessments, (and which assessments), are necessary for programming.
+A re-evaluation discussion is required every three years but additional testing may not be necessary.
 Testing may be recommended in some areas, but not others.
-If no testing is recommended in any area, this meeting can be combined with the Re-evaluation Determination IEP (see below.)
+If no testing is recommended in any area, this meeting can be combined with the Re-evaluation Determination IEP meeting (see below).

-- Re-evaluation Determination IEP: this meeting is the result of the Re-evaluation Planning IEP (and was formerly called the triennial).
-At this meeting, the school team comes prepared with the results of assessments, if any, that were determined necessary at the Re-evaluation Planning meeting, in addition to proposed goals and objectives for the coming year.
+Re-evaluation Determination IEP: This meeting is the result of the Re-evaluation Determination IEP (and was formerly called the triennial).
+At this meeting, the school team comes prepared with the results of new/updated assessments, if any, that were determined necessary at the Re-evaluation Planning meeting, in addition to proposed goals and objectives for the coming year.
 The team determines if the assessment results support the continuing evidence of an educational disability and proceed with a review of the data, in addition to the goals and objectives.
 This meeting then serves as your child's Annual Review IEP for the next IEP cycle (a full year), as well.

-- IEP Addendum: this can be done when small changes to the IEP are necessary and have been discussed and agreed to by all members of the team, including the parents/guardians, and when the change does not involve service delivery.
+IEP Addendum: This can be done when small changes to the IEP are necessary and have been discussed and agreed to by all members of the team, including the parents/guardians.
 You will need to sign the addendum, but rarely is a formal meeting necessary.
 The paperwork can be sent home for your convenience, and returned to the school for the record.

 We strongly encourage your participation at all IEP and Intake Conferences.
 However, we understand the nature of life, work, travel and family, and ask that you contact us if you are unable to attend.
 If at all possible, we will provide you alternative means for participation and/or we will work closely with you to reschedule.

-At MSD, your child's teacher is his/her direct IEP implementer, and they are the best resource at school to answer curriculum and classroom related questions; however, your child also has an IEP Coordinator who is the best person to answer questions regarding the law and state policies and procedures.
+At MSD, your child's teacher is his/her direct IEP implementer, and they are the best resource at school to answer curriculum and classroom related questions; however, you and your child also have an IEP Coordinator who is the best person to answer questions regarding the law and state policies and procedures.